84codes/rubocop-eighty-four-codes/README.md

-This is a collection of cops developed and used by eighty-four-codes AB This code is based heavily upon the [rubocop-gitlab-security](https://gitlab.com/gitlab-org/rubocop-gitlab-security) code released under the MIT License.
+This is a collection of cops developed and used by 84codes AB This code is based heavily upon the [rubocop-gitlab-security](https://gitlab.com/gitlab-org/rubocop-gitlab-security) code released under the MIT License.